 Docker has been a hot topic this year.
 Modern software should have an option to be installed as a Docker container.
 Not long ago we have created a Docker image for Plesk.
-This article describes how to install and use Plesk as a Docker container.
+This article describes how to install and use Plesk Docker container.

 The official Docker image of Plesk has already been published on Docker Hub.
 It means that the installation is very simple.
 Versions 12.0 and 12.5 are available, and 12.5 is marked with the “latest” tag.